kjhccscrepo/portfoilio_1_farmingSim_ver1/README.md

   - *also upgrades to the capacity of your watering can*
   - *and sell your crops for money to buy things*
 - You can exit most sub menus by with "r"
+- You can exit the game by pressing "q"